Almost every business is excited about catching a fake ID… mostly.

 Ohio: Ohio does not have specific state laws which specify whether an establishment may or may not seize a false ID.

-South Carolina: Not regulate
+South Carolina: Not regulated

 Texas: Not regulated